 Preferred resource plan means the utility’s resource plan that is contained in the resource acquisition strategy most recently adopted by the utility’s decisionmakers in accordance with 4 CSR 24022;

-(AAZ) Probable environmental compliance cost means the expected cost to the utility of complying with new or additional environmental legal mandates, taxes, or other requirements that, in the judgment of the utility’s decisionmakers, may be imposed at some point within the planning horizon which would result in environmental compliance costs that could have a significant impact on utility rates;
+(GGZ) Probable environmental compliance cost means the expected cost to the utility of complying with new or additional environmental legal mandates, taxes, or other requirements that, in the judgment of the utility’s decisionmakers, may be imposed at some point within the planning horizon which would result in environmental compliance costs that could have a significant impact on utility rates;

-(BBAA) Program pilot means a demandside program designed to operate on a limited basis for evaluation purposes before full implementation;
+(HHAA) Program pilot means a demandside program designed to operate on a limited basis for evaluation purposes before full implementation;

-Realistic achievable potential means energy savings and demand savings relative to a utility’s baseline energy forecast and baseline demand forecast, respectively, resulting from expected program participation and realistic implementation conditions.
-Realistic achievable potential establishes a realistic target for demandside savings that a utility can expect to achieve through its demandside programs and involves incentives that represent a moderate portion of total program costs and longer customer payback periods when compared to those associated with maximum achievable potential;
+(II) Realistic achievable potential means energy savings and demand savings relative to a utility’s baseline energy forecast and baseline demand forecast, respectively, that would result from a less aggressive efficiency program effort than pursuing the Maximum Achievable Potential, which represents all cost-effective efficiency savings that are achievable through programs.
+Realistic achievable potential estimates a target for a constrained portfolio of demand-side savings that represents a particular and less aggressive scenario than pursuit of all cost-effective achievable efficiency. ;

 Societal cost test means the total resource cost test with the addition of societal benefits (externalities such as, but not limited to, environmental or economic benefits) to the total benefits of the total resource cost test;

-(CCBB) Staff means all personnel employed by the commission, whether on a permanent or contract basis, except: commissioners; commissioner support staff, including technical advisory staff; personnel in the secretary’s office; and personnel in the general counsel’s office, including personnel in the adjudication department.
+(GGBB) Staff means all personnel employed by the commission, whether on a permanent or contract basis, except: commissioners; commissioner support staff, including technical advisory staff; personnel in the secretary’s office; and personnel in the general counsel’s office, including personnel in the adjudication department.
 Employees in the staff counsel’s office are members of the commission’s staff;

-(DDCC) Statewide technical resource manual means a document that is used by electric utilities to assess energy savings and demand savings attributable to energy efficiency and demand response;
+(HHCC) Statewide technical resource manual means a document that is used by electric utilities to assess energy savings and demand savings attributable to energy efficiency and demand response;

 (II) Technical potential means energy savings and demand savings relative to a utility’s baseline energy forecast and baseline demand forecast, respectively, resulting from a theoretical construct that assumes all feasible measures are adopted by customers of the utility regardless of cost or customer preference;

-(EE) Throughput Disincentive means the electric utility’s lost margin revenues that result from decreased retail sales volumes do to its demandside programs.
+(JJ) Throughput Disincentive means the electric utility’s lost margin revenues that result from decreased retail sales volumes do to its demandside programs.

-(FFDD) Total resource cost test, or TRC, means the test of the costeffectiveness of demandside programs that compares the avoided utility costs to the sum of all incremental costs of enduse measures that are implemented due to the program (including both utility and participant contributions), plus utility costs to administer, deliver, and evaluate each demandside program;
+(KKDD) Total resource cost test, or TRC, means the test of the costeffectiveness of demandside programs that compares the long term net present value costs and benefits.
+Benefits include the avoided utility costs, avoided probable environmental compliance costs, other avoided resource benefits (e.g., oil, natural gas, water), and other reasonably quantifiable benefits that accrue to the Missouri economy, including non-energy benefits.
+Costs include the sum of all incremental costs of enduse measures that are implemented due to the program (including both utility and participant contributions), plus utility costs to administer, deliver, and evaluate each demandside program.
+In estimating its avoided probable environmental compliance costs, the utility shall consider factors including, but not limited to: reductions in emissions liability under the Clean Air Act; reduction in transmission and distribution costs; reductions in the utility’s load factor or peak load; reductions in fuel costs, [etc];

-(KK) Utility cost test means the test that compares the avoided utility costs to the sum of all utility incentive payments, plus utility costs to administer, deliver, and evaluate each demandside program to quantify the net savings obtained by substituting the demandside program for supplyside resources;
+(LL) Utility cost test means the test that compares the avoided utility costs to the sum of all utility incentive payments, plus utility costs to administer, deliver, and evaluate each demandside program to quantify the net savings obtained by substituting the demandside program for supplyside resources;